kgateway-dev/kgateway/docs/content/guides/traffic_management/destination_types/kubernetes_services/_index.md

 ## Option 2: Use Kubernetes Upstream resources

 Instead of routing to a Kubernetes service directly, you can create [Gloo Kubernetes Upstream]({{% versioned_link_path fromRoot="/reference/api/github.com/solo-io/gloo/projects/gloo/api/v1/options/kubernetes/kubernetes.proto.sk/" %}}) resources that represent your Kubernetes workload.
 With Kubernetes Upstream resources, you can route requests to a specific pod in the cluster.
-This process bypasses `kube-proxy` which improves load balancing times for your workloads.

 To use Kubernetes Upstream resources: